trovent/YAETWi/README.md

 Yet Another ETW implementation;

+YAETWix (supportive tool) -> see description below;

 ### Description
 Imagine, you're writing your own detection rules based on the Windows log events.\
-YAETWi allows you to trace the connections from particular IP address by protocolling their PIDs and dump all event and opcode IDs of the particular ETW provider.
+YAETWi allows you to trace a particular process based on its PID (-> YAETWix) or based on the connections from a particular IP address providing a deep tracing based on implementation of the ETW interface.

 ### Examples
 - Tracing impacket/rdp_check.py execution from Kali VM: